feathersui/feathersui-website/docs/haxe-openfl/button.md

 button.paddingLeft = 8.0;
 ```

 The icon may be positioned on any side of the button's text.
-For instance, the following example moves the icon above the text so that they are stacked vertically.
+For instance, the following example moves the icon above the text, so that the icon and text are stacked vertically.

 ```hx
 button.iconPosition = TOP;